-- 41. When Carvalho again resisted calls to discipline Lowery over his speech, Dean Mills threated to remove Carvalho from his Executive Director post, telling him, "I don't need to remind you that you serve at my pleasure," and stated that she did not care that Carvalho was the one who primarily raised money for the center. - 42.
-In another meeting, in late August 2022, in Associate Dean Burris's office, Burris asked for Carvalho's opinion about their previous conversation.
+59. When Carvalho again resisted calls to discipline or "counsel" Lowery over his speech, Dean Mills threated to remove Carvalho from his Executive Director post, telling him, "I don't need to remind you that you serve at my pleasure," and stated that she did not care that Carvalho was the one who primarily raised money for the center.